JanDC/asset-manager/README.md

 ### Usage

 You can use the assetManager class out of the box, or register the Twig Extension to your twig environment.

-Note that you have to register your twig environment back into the extension to use the script combine function.

 Notably you can use the 'manglejs'/'endmanglejs' tags to encapsulate inline javascript in your template to mangle and minify them